mevdschee/php-crud-api/README.md

 - "database": Database the connecting is made to (no default)
 - "tables": Comma separated list of tables to publish (defaults to 'all')
 - "middlewares": List of middlewares to load (`cors`)
-- "controllers": List of controllers to load (`records,geojson,openapi`)
+- "controllers": List of controllers to load (`records,geojson,openapi,status`)
 - "openApiBase": OpenAPI info (`{"info":{"title":"PHP-CRUD-API","version":"1.0.0"}}`)
 - "cacheType": `TempFile`, `Redis`, `Memcache`, `Memcached` or `NoCache` (`TempFile`)
 - "cachePath": Path/address of the cache (defaults to system's temp directory)